 One of the health benefits of a keto diet that I previously mentioned was that it helps with Alzheimer’s.

-Like me, you’ve probably known a lot of people that have suffered from this dilapidating disease, which is why if you’ve got a history of it in your family or you’re suffering from the early onset of it, you should also try and include as much coconut oil as possible in your keto diet, as it has been found to boost ketone levels and prevent or ease the symptoms of this heartbreaking disease.
+Like me, you’ve probably known a lot of people who have suffered from this dilapidating disease, which is why if you’ve got a history of it in your family or you’re suffering from the early onset of it, you should also try and include as much coconut oil as possible in your keto diet, as it has been found to boost ketone levels and prevent or ease the symptoms of this heartbreaking disease.

 What’s more, when it comes to fat loss, coconut oil can help obese people lose more weight and belly fat by speeding up the fat-burning process.